Part 3: Create a Service Account #

 - Login to Kosli

-- From your user menu on the top right corner, click
+- From your user menu in the top right corner, click

 Profile